 Ever wondered if there is a difference between chickpeas or garbanzo beans?
 It's actually a pretty common question and the answer is they are the exact same thing!
 They are a type of legume in the same family as kidney beans and peanuts with a buttery, nutty flavor, and creamy texture.
 Chickpeas are excellent on their own or in your family's favorite recipes like falafel and hummus!

 Chickpeas are actually one of the most widely consumed legumes in the world and have been eaten in the Middle East for almost 10,000 years!
 During that time they've shared different names across many cultures.
 For instance, garbanzo happens to be the Spanish term while chickpea is the most commonly used English term.
 Because they're so popular, both of the terms chickpeas and garbanzo beans are used interchangeably to mean the same thing.

 Let's talk chickpea nutrition; are garbanzo beans good for you?
 What about chickpea protein?

+If you're going to learn how to cook chickpeas, let's start with all the reasons why you should cook chickpeas!
 As a rich source of vitamins, minerals and fiber, chickpeas may offer a variety of health benefits, such as improving digestion, aiding weight management and reducing the risk of several diseases.
 Additionally, chickpeas are high in protein and make an excellent replacement for meat in vegetarian and vegan diets!

 Try the following easy prep tips for creating recipes with dried or canned garbanzo beans...

-How to cook dried chickpeas 4 ways!
+How to cook dried chickpeas 4 ways:

 - Long soak and simmer on the stovetop: 8-12 hours soak time plus 2 hours cook time.